irrdnet/irrd/docs/admins/deployment.rst

   At this point, 3.7 has had limited testing.
 * A recent version of PostgreSQL.
 Versions 9.6 and 10.5 have been extensively tested.
-* At least 8GB RAM (mostly for initial large imports).
+* At least 32GB RAM
+* At least 4 CPU cores
+* At least 100GB of disk space (SSD recommended)

 A number of other Python packages are required.
 However, those are automatically installed in the installation process.